Tell us about your disability

 A letter from your GP, an adult psychiatrist or a consultant at a specialist ADHD clinic, or a diagnostic assessment report from an educational psychologist, an appropriately registered practitioner psychologist, or a suitably qualified specialist teacher, confirming substantial attentional difficulties.

 In order to access funding for certain support and adjustments, your funding body will require evidence to include confirmation of the following:

 - your condition or impairment (including any diagnosis);

 - how long you have had the condition or when you were diagnosed;

 - the likely impact on your studies of your disability.

 - any medical treatment or support which you are currently receiving (or that is recommended); and

-It is recommended that your GP or consultant uses the Oxford Medical Certificate for the purposes of providing evidence.
+It is recommended that your GP or consultant uses the Oxford Medical Certificate (version for external use) for the purposes of providing evidence.